 Joe has worked on homelessness issues for more than 25 years, serving as executive director of Shelter, Inc. (now Heading Home) in Cambridge and Quincy Interfaith Sheltering Coalition (now Father Bill's & MainSpring) prior to joining MHSA in 2003.
 He concentrates on the expansion of permanent supportive housing opportunities for individuals, including people experiencing chronic homelessness - the most expensive and disabled segment of the homeless population.

 Joe is a 1978 graduate of Siena College.
 He earned a Master of Arts degree in Theology from the Washington Theological Union, a Master of Arts degree in Sociology from the New School for Social Research, a Juris Doctor from the New England School of Law, and an Honorary Doctor of Humanities from Bentley College.
-In 2001, Joe was elected City Councilor for the City of Quincy.
+Joe also served as a City Councilor for the City of Quincy.
 Joe and his wife Dolores McIlmail have seven children.